logicplace/Web-Dump/README.txt

 semicolon.
 If you supplied a search URL, you can address the groups you made in that with a pound sign (#) followed by the group number.
+The special sequence #i and group 0 (ie. #0) refer to the index of the match on the page.
+The first match is 0 and the second is 1 and so-on.

 ==== Continue Syntax ====
 When using the continue option, specify the counters and their starting